 How the school must respond: Once the school knows that bullying is impacting FAPE, they must take steps to stop the bullying.
 They must also take steps to prevent the bullying from happening again.
 The school must call an

-IEP meeting to talk about how the bullying has impacted his education.
+to talk about how the bullying has impacted his education.
 The team must discuss whether he needs additional services to remedy the bullying, like counseling.
 As a parent, you have the right to be at this meeting.

 The process is similar with a 504 plan.
 The school must determine how bullying has impacted the child’s education and consider whether more supports are needed.

 It’s important, however, to not just rely on the school.
 If you believe bullying is affecting your child’s education, ask for an IEP or 504 plan meeting.